ApiLogicServer/API_Fiddle/1. Learn APIs using Flask SqlAlchemy/readme.md

 There are also important devops artifacts:

-* `.devcontainer/` - files here enable your project to be run in docker images, and to package your application as an image
+* `.devcontainer/` - files here enable your project to be run in docker images (including Codespaces), and to package your application as an image for production deployment

 * `config.py` - use this to set up key configuration parameters, including code to override them with environment variables